Lorrie Thomas Ross, MA

 CEO and The Marketing Therapist®

-If web and social media marketing is hard, overwhelming or stressful, then you are doing something wrong.
+If marketing feels difficult, overwhelming or stressful, then you are doing something wrong.

-Lorrie Thomas Ross founded Web Marketing Therapy, Inc. to get great organizations on the right path to success.
-She was sick of seeing small businesses and entrepreneurs struggle with digital marketing and fall victim to organizations pushing products or services that didn’t really fit their needs.
+Lorrie Thomas Ross founded Web Marketing Therapy® to get great organizations on the right path to success.
+She was sick of seeing small businesses and entrepreneurs struggle with digital marketing and fall victim to organizations pushing products or services that didn’t really fit their unique needs.
 Making Small Businesses BIG with the Web® is her passion.
 She speaks on a number of marketing-related subjects and teaches custom courses for corporations.
-Her book, The McGraw-Hill 36-Hour Course to Online Marketing is a common companion to professionals looking for digital marketing management expertise, support and guidance.
-She also created some of the first online marketing courses on lynda.com (now Linkedin Learning).
+She wrote The McGraw-Hill 36-Hour Course to Online Marketing.

 Ross’ marketing and education background have turned her into a “markeding” evangelist (that’s not a typo, it’s a mashup: Marketing + Education = markeding®).
 She is staging a peaceful revolution on the way that people and companies think about and approach marketing.
 Approaching marketing in an ethical way with a pure, educational purpose helps people better understand why to support an organization’s products and services, takes the stress out of marketing and gets more “good” organizations over their fear of marketing so they get in the game.